15 great spring drives

 May is the biggest month on the Norwegian-American calendar, and May 17 the biggest day.
 That's Syttende Mai, the day in 1814 when Norway declared independence from Denmark and adopted the most democratic constitution in Europe.

 Every Norwegian town worth its sandbakkels celebrates it.
-You can catch both May 16-18 festivals in Westby, Wis., and Spring
+You can catch both Syttende Mai festivals May 16-18 in

 It's an hour's drive between the towns.
 And from Spring Grove, it's only another 23 miles south to Decorah, Iowa, which celebrates on May 17.